AIFV: Belgium

+Turkey

 Turkey selected the AIFV in 1989, after a competition involving the Alvis Vickers Warrior IFV, Krauss-Maffei PUMA and United Defense LP Armoured Infantry Fighting Vehicle.
 The total value of the contract for 1,698 vehicles was US$1.076 billion.
 The first 285 hulls were produced in Belgium, the remaining vehicles were produced entirely in Turkey.
-A little way into the production run, with 200 vehicles completed, the Turkish AIFV specification was updated to include a more powerful power pack developing 300 horsepower, an Allison X-200-4 transmission and hydrostatic steering from the M113A3.
-During the production run, a number of changes were made to the armament of the vehicle, including different turret packages, and power packs.
+A little way into the production run, with 200 vehicles completed, the Turkish AIFV specification was updated to include a more powerful powerpack developing 300 horsepower, an Allison X-200-4 transmission and hydrostatic steering from the M113A3.
+During the production run, a number of changes were made to the armament of the vehicle, including different turret packages, and powerpacks.